 If much of your fantasies involve children, and that has gone on for a long time, then you may have minor attraction.
 In short, one single instance, or even a few, of being aroused by children does not mean you are minor attracted.
 But if you are sure that you are minor attracted, then you may keep reading.
 If you are not sure, please exit this page.

-Repeat this to yourself: "I am not a monster, and I did not choose this."
-The basic fact of the matter is that most people with a sexual attraction to children do not sexually abuse children (see here for details), and most people who do sexually abuse children do not have a sexual attraction to them.
-This attraction is called pedophilia.
-Some of this can be difficult to believe, but you can run by the fact section about pedophilia if you want to know more facts where the information on this page comes from.
+Repeat this to yourself: “I am not a monster, and I did not choose this.”
+The fact is that most people with a sexual attraction to children do not sexually abuse children (see here for details), and most people who do sexually abuse children do not have a sexual attraction to them.
+Some of this can be difficult to believe, but you can run by the fact section about minor attraction if you want to know more facts where the information on this page comes from.

 The bottom line is that having a sexual attraction to children is still extremely stigmatized, and most people do not have the facts about a sexual attraction to children.
 It is highly likely that what you have been told about your attraction to children is not accurate: Most people do not know what pedophilia is, or how it differs from sexual attractions to older children.
 You have a head start by coming to this site, because it contains information pulled from recent research rather than the random stuff you might hear by word-of-mouth.

 To ease navigation, find a section below that fits you.

 - Answering Questions You May Have

 - The Good News

 - The Bad News